erialc33/erialc33.github.io/tabs/about.md

 My ultimate goal is to discover physical mechanism underlying human cognition.
 I believe that the secret belies in the common ground of psychology, neuroscience, philosophy and computer science.
+After studying Biomedical Engineering in Imperial College London, I am currently working as a research intern in College of Computing and Informatics in SKKU, South Korea.
+In the meantime I am auditing courses from Interdisciplinary Software Program.